 - Clothes that fit unevenly

-Scoliosis is considered present anytime the curvature of the spine is sideways by at least 10 degrees.
+Scoliosis is considered present anytime the spine’s curvature is sideways by at least 10 degrees.
 When the majority of the curve is in the upper back or thoracic region, the person may also have a condition called kyphosis, or hunchback.
-This is one of the most severe types that we treat.
+This is one of the most severe types we treat.

-While there are certainly risk factors that may contribute to scoliosis, this condition can develop seemingly out of the blue.
+While there are certainly risk factors to scoliosis, this condition can develop seemingly out of the blue.
 In many cases, it is quite clear that a child has the condition, as their spine will be noticeably curved.
 To confirm this suspicion, Dr. Atwater may want to have several imaging tests performed, including x-rays.
-It is possible that there may be an underlying condition causing this curvature of the spine, such as a tumor, cerebral palsy, or muscular dystrophy, rheumatoid arthritis, or spina bifida.
+It is possible that there may be an underlying condition causing this curvature of the spine, such as a tumor, cerebral palsy, muscular dystrophy, rheumatoid arthritis, or spina bifida.
 It’s important to rule those out before considering scoliosis surgery.

 How Can I Manage Scoliosis?

-The management of scoliosis will depend on a host of factors, including the age of the patient, pre-existing conditions, medical history, and any specific symptoms.
+The management of scoliosis will depend on a host of factors, including age, gender, pre-existing conditions, medical history, and any specific symptoms.
 For some people, no treatment will be necessary, as the spine will eventually correct itself.
-Others will require some level of care or treatment, either nonsurgical or surgical.
+Others will require some form of either nonsurgical or surgical treatment.
 However, the percentage of people who will require surgery is very small.

 Generally, scoliosis is managed through observation, bracing, and as a last resort, surgery.
-If the curvature of the spine is mild, x-rays and observation will likely be the route taken.
-By taking measurements and x-rays, we will be able to compare a patient’s progression, making any adjustments to the treatment plan if necessary.
+If the curvature is mild, x-rays and observation will likely be the route taken.
+By taking measurements and x-rays, we will be able to compare a patient’s progression, making any adjustments to the treatment plan as necessary.

 Bracing is often recommended in adolescent cases, as these individuals are at the highest risk of the condition worsening.
-This type of treatment is most effective if tried in the early stages, which is why it is important you or your child are evaluated by a doctor right away if you suspect scoliosis.
-People with kyphosis or hunchback may also benefit from bracing when done in conjunction with light physical exercise and physical therapy to improve muscle strength.
+This type of treatment is most effective if done in the early stages, which is why it is important to be evaluated by a doctor right away if you suspect scoliosis.
+People with kyphosis, or hunchback, may also benefit from bracing when done in conjunction with light physical exercise and physical therapy to improve muscle strength.